Creative in TV = 70% of impact. Creative in Digital = 35% of impact.

 Because impressions have to be viewable for a valid CTR, the denominator (views) is wildly off.

 >> Actual CTR, because of denominator error, is off 2x.

 Because both the numerator and the denominator are each off by 2x and 3x, CTR = utter rubbish.

 The problem is, you don’t know if your clicks are wrong, or your views are wrong (and how much)

 Programmatic CTR is equivalent to a pilot’s altimeter being off 2x, and GPS off by 3x.

 But, again impressions are simply auction wins…nothing to do with actual viewability.

 Simply search “nested iframe cookie” to get an in-depth explanation of how cookies are dropped without a display ad ever being displayed.

 Yes, it’s self-serving.

-One referee that can actually provide the true signal on programmatic (tossing out unviewable ads, removing fraud, joining X-device, and allowing spend from other marketing channels into the equation).
+One referee that can actually provide the true signal on programmatic (tossing out ads which are not seen, removing fraud and allowing spend from other marketing channels into the equation).